Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 You could use https://heightmap.skydark.pl/ for planning your area.
 It also offers OSM export which contains the bounds coordinates.
-Be aware of the map size, as it should be the same as your TPF2 map, otherwise your scaling is not 1:1.
+Be aware of the map size, since it should be the same as your TPF2 map, otherwise your scaling is not 1:1.
 Also note, that the *exact* map length is always [a multiple of 256](https://www.transportfever.net/lexicon/index.php?entry/297-kartengr%C3%B6%C3%9Fen-in-tpf-2/).
-Alternatively, you can use the OSM website (see Step 3) for planning, but then need to calculate the sizes elsewhere.
+Alternatively, you can use the OSM website (see Step 3) for planning, but then you need to calculate the sizes elsewhere.
 Zoom into the corners and make screenshots (this will be useful to align the overlay).

+To ensure the intended map length in meters for given coordinates, the Converter (step 5) can be helpful as it prints the distances of the bounds in the log.

 In case you already have an (empty) map with heightmap or overlay, but don't know the coordinates of that, you need to find them out.
 You can show the location of coordinates in OSM by modifying a URL (as in [open_in_osm.py](/python/open_in_osm.py)).